Contact PHA :

 Plastic Aprons

 The inappropriate use of plastic aprons is common among health workers.
 Therefore, all health workers should understand the rationale for plastic apron use and assess the potential risk of each task.
-Therefore they should not be worn routinely during shifts.
+Therefore, they should not be worn routinely during shifts.

 • Aprons should be stored in a clean area, and wall-mounted storage units are available.